Toasterbirb/personal-website/content/contact.md

 I don't have too many accounts on social media platforms, but you can get in touch with me in a few ways.

 ## Matrix
 This is probably the easiest one (I actually get a notification).
-My username there is **@toasterbirb:matrix.org**.
+My username there is **@toasterbirb:halogen.city**.
 You can send me a private message there.

 ## Email
 You can reach me via this address: **mail@toasterbirb.com**.